-Cristiano Ronaldo Has Been Asked To Submit DNA Sample In Ongoing Rape Investigation
+Cristiano Ronaldo Has Been Asked To Submit A DNA Sample In Ongoing Rape Investigation

 — CNN (@CNN) January 11, 2019

-One of Mayorga’s attorneys told the Post that they have “no information” about the police investigation.
+One of Mayorga’s attorneys told the Washington Post that they have “no information” about the police investigation.

-As The Wall Street Journal reports, police want to find out if the DNA on a dress that Mayorga wore that night matches Cristiano Ronaldo’s.
-When they conclude their investigation, they will pass their findings on to the Clark County District Attorney’s office which has the authority to file criminal charges against Ronaldo.
+As the Wall Street Journal reports, police want to find out if the DNA on a dress that Mayorga wore that night matches Cristiano Ronaldo’s.
+When they conclude their investigation, they will pass their findings on to the Clark County District Attorney’s office, which has the authority to file criminal charges against Ronaldo.

-His attorney told the Post that the Juventus forward has not been served in relation to the civil lawsuit filed by Moyorga.
+His attorney told the Washington Post that the Juventus forward has not been served in relation to the civil lawsuit filed by Moyorga.

-According to The Wall Street Journal, Ronaldo and Mayorga met at a nightclub at the Palms Casino Resort in Las Vegas.
+According to the Wall Street Journal, Ronaldo and Mayorga met at a nightclub at the Palms Casino Resort in Las Vegas.
 In the civil lawsuits, she reports that he later invited her to a party in his hotel room.
 She claims that after he assaulted her, “he allowed her to leave the bedroom stating he was sorry, he was usually a gentleman.”